 Pre-Baptism Preparation Class

 Parents must take a pre-baptism preparation class.
-These are held on the second Wednesday of even-numbered months (February, April, June, August, October, December).
+These are held on the second Monday of even-numbered months (February, April, June, August, October, December) from 4:45 to 5:45 p.m. in the school.
 Please call the parish office at 724-935-1151 to pre-register for a class.
 Parents who have previously attended classes do not need to attend again.

 Couples should attend this class before the baby is born.
 It is suggested that the child be baptized as soon as possible.